Are Scorpions a Problem in Austin? A Complete Guide for Westlake, Lakeway & Steiner Ranch

 The Hill Country Scorpion Formula

-- Native vegetation: Juniper ("cedar"), live oak leaf litter, and ornamental rock beds create perfect scorpion cover right up against home foundations.
+- Native vegetation: Juniper and live oak leaf litter offer perfect scorpion cover.

-- Minimal natural predators: Unlike flat agricultural land, suburban Hill Country developments have fewer ground-dwelling predators to keep scorpions in check.
+- Minimal natural predators: Suburban developments have fewer predators to control scorpion populations.

 How to Identify the Striped Bark Scorpion

 The striped bark scorpion is the only medically significant scorpion in Central Texas.
-Knowing what you're dealing with helps you respond correctly.
+Recognizing it can help in taking appropriate actions.

 | Feature | Striped Bark Scorpion |